codelitt/launchpage-rails/README.md

 1. The .gitignore includes the mail initializer.

-2. Create the file *setup_email.rb* in */config/initializers* and add
-   the layout for stmp below and fill with your own information:
+2. Create the file *setup_email.rb* in */config/initializers* with the layout for stmp below and fill with your own information:

 ```ruby
 require 'development_mail_interceptor'